The new Running Park Alpe di Siusi

 Opening on 07/18/2010

 On July 18 of the year 2010 the "Alpe di Siusi Running 2010" took place on the Alpe di Siusi.
-There the new "Running Park Alpe di Siusi"was officially opened.
+There the new "Running Park Alpe di Siusi" was officially opening.
 180 runners, who competed for the first place, took part at the Alpe di Siusi running 2010.
 Since exactly this time the sports elite from Kenya - the marathon runners - had pitched their altitude training camp on the Alpe di Siusi, and so the world's best athletes such as Robert Cheruiyot, Samuel Wanjiru and Martin Lel take part on this run contest.

 A part of the tracks of the "Running Park Alpe di Siusi" have their name from successful marathon runners.
 There is for example the Robert Cheruiyot track, the Martin Lel track or the Paul Tergat track.